influxdata/docs-v2/content/v2.0/reference/syntax/annotated-csv/extended.md

 If column values include or use other separators, such as commas (`,`) to visually separate large numbers into groups, specify the following  **float separators**:

-- **fraction separator**: Separates the fraction from the whole number
+- **fraction separator**: Separates the fraction from the whole number.
-- **ignored separator**: Visually separates the whole number into groups but should be ignored when parsing the float value.
+- **ignored separator**: Visually separates the whole number into groups but ignores the separator when parsing the float value.

 Use the following syntax to specify **float separators**: